Time formatting and storage bugs: Year 2020

 The video games WWE 2K20 and Star Wars Jedi: Fallen Order both crashed on 1 January 2020, when the year rolled over.
 The glitches could only be circumvented by resetting the year back to 2019 until a patch was released.
 Additionally, Crystal Reports 8.5 would fail to generate specific reports starting in 2020.

 Parkeon parking meters in New York City and other locations were unable to accept credit cards as a form of payment starting in 2020.
 A workaround was implemented, but required each meter to be individually updated.
 In New York, the meters were not expected to be fixed until 9 January.

-In Poland, 5,000 cash registers stopped printing the date out properly.
+In Poland, 5,000 cash registers stopped properly printing dates.

-Suunto sport smart watches displayed an error in computing weekdays that were presented with a +2 step (e.g. FRI rather than WED, SAT rather than THU).
+Suunto sport smart watches displayed an error in computing weekdays, displaying days that were two days ahead of their actual dates (e.g. FRI rather than WED, SAT rather than THU).
 For Suunto Spartan model watches, the bug was fixed with firmware release 2.8.32.